 Furnishing Skills includes the study of the manufacturing and furnishing industry's practices and production processes through students' application in, and through trade learning contexts.
-Industry practices are used by furnishing enterprises to manage the manufacture of products from raw materials.
-Production processes combine the production skills and procedures required to produce products.
-Students engage in applied learning to demonstrate knowledge and skills in units that meet local needs, available resources and teacher expertise.
+Industry practices are used by furnishing enterprises to manage the manufacture of products from raw materials.By Production skills and procedures required to produce products.Students engage in applied learning to demonstrate knowledge and skills in units that meet local needs, available resources and teacher expertise.
 Through both individual and collaborative learning experiences, students learn to meet customer expectations of product quality at a specific price and time.